Maro-3D/DOGS/MANUAL.md

 ## Overview

-**DOGS** is a comprehensive suite of tools for managing and editing armatures and meshes in Blender.
-It includes predefined armature types, advanced mesh editing operations, and enhanced rigging controls.
-The add-on is optimized for both PC and Portable platforms, providing detailed scene and armature statistics to help maintain performance-friendly models.
+**DOGS** is a suite of tools for managing and editing armatures and meshes in Blender to streamlin ethe proces of VR avatars.
+It includes predefined armature types, streamlined mesh editing operations, and better rigging setup.
+The add-on aims to help optimize avatars for both PC and Portable platforms like the Meta Quest, providing scene and armature statistics to help maintain performance-friendly models.

 - **Author:** Marek Hanzelka
 - **Version:** 0.0.1